-This morning we're also remembering a long time and influential senator.
-Hawaii Democrat Daniel Inouye died yesterday at a Washington area hospital.
-He was 88 years old and suffered from a respiratory ailment.
-As NPR's Martin Kaste reports, Inouye was known for his heroism in war and for breaking racial barriers in peace.
+Hawaii Democrat Daniel Inouye, the Senate's senior member, died at a Bethesda, Md., hospital Monday.
+He was 88 years old and was suffering from a respiratory ailment.
+The Japanese-American was known for his heroism in World War II and for breaking racial barriers.

-MARTIN KASTE, BYLINE: Born to Japanese immigrants in Hawaii in 1924, the young Daniel Inouye dreamed of becoming a surgeon, but world events intervened as he was listening to the radio on a Sunday morning, December 7, 1941.
+Born to Japanese immigrants in Hawaii in 1924, the young Inouye dreamed of becoming a surgeon, but world events intervened as he was listening to the radio on Sunday morning, Dec.
+7, 1941.

-KASTE: After the war, he went to law school, then got into politics.
-When Hawaii became a state in 1959, Inouye was elected to the House, then three years later the Senate.
 In Congress, he kept a low profile until the Watergate hearings made him a star.
-When scandal caught up with another Republican president in 1987, Inouye was on TV again, this time chairing the investigation of Iran-contra, the secret deal by members of the Reagan administration to sell arms to Iran to fund right-wing fighters in Central America.
+When scandal caught up with another Republican president in 1987, Inouye was on TV again, this time chairing the investigation of Iran-Contra — the secret deal by members of the Reagan administration to sell arms to Iran to fund right-wing fighters in Central America.

-KASTE: Inouye used his seniority in the Senate to send billions in federal projects to Hawaii, and he became even more influential in 2009, when he took over the chairmanship of the all-important Senate Appropriations Committee.
+Inouye used his seniority to send billions in federal projects to Hawaii, and he became even more influential in 2009, when he took over the chairmanship of the all-important Senate Appropriations Committee.
 He easily won his ninth term in the Senate in 2010 and gave no indication it would be his last.

-KASTE: In a statement, Inouye's Washington office said his last word was aloha.
-Martin Kaste, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+In a statement, Inouye's Washington office said his last word was "aloha."